Tencent/tsf/readme.md

 #### How to use Muticall

--Beside that,we also support Muticall:
+- Beside that,we also support Muticall:
--you can use Muticall to send TCP,UDP,HTTP packets at the sametime -when all the requests come back,return to interrupt
+- you can use Muticall to send TCP,UDP,HTTP packets at the sametime
+- when all the requests come back,return to interrupt

 ```php